kawaicheung/book-on-naming-things/manuscript/0_C_NamingTheSmallStuff.md

 # Corralling bits of logic into names

 Making your codebase clearer isn't just about naming things better.
 It's also about finding things to name where they weren't being named before.

-You can hunt for these nameless things anytime you see small bits of logic strewn about code.
+A common place you can find these nameless things is anywhere you see small bits of business logic using the properties of the same object in a place other than the object itself.

 Suppose you have a `Person` class that houses some basic information.